 - With instructor permission, you can receive credit for attending lab meetings and discussion groups (EEB 504 and above).

 - EEB has a Grads Mentoring Undergrads Program, which allows you to meet with graduate students who share your interests in order to learn more about EEB careers and research opportunities.
-Click here to view a list of current mentors.
+Click here to apply (Google Form), or email firstname.lastname@example.org for more information.

 - Natural History Teaching Collection Curation allows undergraduates to acquire a general background of natural history museum work including specimen preparation, ethics, protocols, and database construction.
 Please contact Jessica Welch with any questions.